-Saginaw Chippewa Tribal College is a two-year public college founded in 1998.
-It is also federally recognized as one of the 1994 Land-Grant Institutions.
+Saginaw Chippewa Tribal College is a 1994 Land-Grant, two-year public college founded in 1998.
 The Saginaw Chippewa Tribal Council adopted a resolution that year establishing a tribally controlled college and the formation of a governing Board of Regents.
 The Saginaw Chippewa Indian Tribe of Michigan constitutes a sovereign nation within the United States.
 The sovereignty of the Saginaw Chippewa Indian Tribe forms the legal basis to charter Saginaw Chippewa Tribal College.
-With its founding in 1998, Saginaw Chippewa Tribal College joined the larger tribal college movement, which today totals approximately forty institutions.
+With its founding in 1998, Saginaw Chippewa Tribal College joined the larger Tribal College movement, which today numbers nearly forty institutions.

 The Saginaw Chippewa Indian Tribe traces its roots to the Black River, Swan Creek, and Saginaw bands of the Chippewa Indians.
 These bands ceded their land to the United States under the treaties of 1807 and 1819.
 The original confines of the Isabella Indian Reservation were established by the treaty of October 18, 1864.
-The descendants of the three bands residing on the Isabella Indian Reservation reorganized on March 27, 1937 and became the Saginaw Chippewa Indian Tribe under the provisions of the Indian Reorganization Act of 1934.
-The reservation today encompasses 800 acres of land and has approximately 3,675 enrolled members.
+The descendants of the three bands residing on the Isabella Indian Reservation reorganized on March 27, 1937 and became the Saginaw Chippewa Indian Tribe, under the provisions of the Indian Reorganization Act of 1934.
+The Isabella Indian Reservation today encompasses approximately 3,720 acres of land and has approximately 3,675 enrolled members.